 This paper introduces two important results.
 Qualitatively, we demonstrate that our methodology is generic enough to cope with a complex low-level image algorithm.
 It is also flexible enough to be dynamic and independent of the image size and number of processors.
-Most importantly, with respect to generic optimisation techniques, it optimises 2D I/O streams and allows good speed-up towards RT performance.
+Most importantly, with respect generic optimization techniques, it optimises 2D I/O streams and allows good speed-up towards RT performance.
 Quantitatively and thanks to the framework of our general c80 image processing library, we gain a speed factor of 4 with respect to previously published processing duration for the same algorithm [6].
-When considering the 60 Mhz version of the device, we can increase the processing rate up to 18 images per second for 256^2 images.
-The use of more efficient memory, like synchronous dynamic RAM (we used DRAM), would further increase the rate.
+When considering the 60 Mhz version of the device, we can increase the processing rate up to 18 images per second (i/s) for 2562 images.
+The use of more efficient memory, like synchronous dynamic RAM (we used DRAM), would even further increase that rate.

-Pre-prop. & ICM LIS-UPMC/EIA LIS-INPG
+Pre-prop.& ICM LIS-UPMC/EIA LIS-INPG

-128x128 - DSP 96002: 15 images/s
+128x128 - DSP 96002: 15 i/s

-Cnaps 256 PEs: 10 images/s
+Cnaps 256 PEs: 10 i/s

-256x256 40 Mhz C80: 12 images/s -
+256x256 40 Mhz C80: 12 i/s -